pbannister/pod_ini/README.md

 Configuration read into POD (simple direct C++ data structure) is simplest to access.

 So ... could ingest example configuration files:
+1. Ingest example INI (or properties) file with default values.
 1. Generate the C++ code to ingest to POD.
 2. Generate the C++ code to generate example/default configuration files from POD.
 3. (Perhaps) generate an intermediate representation, from which to generate C/C++ code.